Studley Royal Park: Combined estates

-On de Grey's death in 1859, the estate passed to his nephew, George Frederick Samuel Robinson, the Marquess of Ripon, and later the Viceroy of India.
+On de Grey's death in 1859, the estate passed to his nephew, George Robinson, 1st Marquess of Ripon, and later the Viceroy of India.
 He redeveloped areas of Studley Hall, as well as renovating the gardens near the house.
 He also constructed the Pheasantry at the edge of the estate, as well as building a golf course, whose first professional was Harry Vardon.
 He also built St Mary's church in the park.
 During his ownership of the estate, three structures were added: Studley tea room, an oval island in the lake, and the High Seat in the west of the gardens.
-During this period, more exotic trees were introduced as part of the planting scheme – for example a Wellingtonia gigantea was planted by the Prince of Wales in 1863.
+During this period, more exotic trees were introduced as part of the planting scheme – for example, a Wellingtonia gigantea was planted by the Prince of Wales in 1863.
 In 1886 a pageant was held on the estate, celebrating Ripon's millennium; a similar event was repeated in 1896 for the Diamond Jubilee of Queen Victoria.

-George Frederick Samuel Robinson, the Marquess of Ripon died in 1909 and his son Frederick Oliver inherited the estate.
+The 1st Marquess of Ripon died in 1909 and his son Frederick Oliver inherited the estate.
 On the death of Frederick Robinson, 2nd Marquess of Ripon in 1923, the estate was acquired by his cousin Clare George Vyner.
-Visitor income became more significant for the Vyner family, than it had been for the Robinsons, yet the family had a strong sense of social responsibility and in the 1930s established the Fountains Abbey Settlers Society, which provided work and skills to unemployed families.
+Visitor income became more significant for the Vyner family than it had been for the Robinsons, yet the family had a strong sense of social responsibility and in the 1930s established the Fountains Abbey Settlers Society, which provided work and skills to unemployed families.
 This also included a work scheme that dredged the river.
 In addition to the scheme on the estate, Vyner also funded the construction of a model village in Swarland, Northumberland.
 The Settlers Society ended at the outbreak of the Second World War, but its accommodation was repurposed to house German and Polish refugees.
 During the war much of the estate's land was cultivated for the first time in 600 years, as part of the 'Dig For Victory' campaign.
 Studley Hall after doing war service as the home of Queen Ethelburga's School, was destroyed by fire in April 1946.
 After the war, the upkeep of the estate became too expensive for the Vyner family, who sold it to Broadlands Properties for £1,250,000.
 They subsequently also sold Fountains Hall to West Riding County Council in 1969.